I know. The idea of owning your own business is becoming a more attractive and popular option for a lot of Australian women.

 Statistically speaking though, most businesses fail within the first two years.
 Although there are many reasons why this is the case, a few common denominators exist around the initial set up and structure of the business.
 It’s not enough to have a good idea.
 Or, to even be good at what you do.
 This alone doesn’t necessarily translate to success at owning and managing your own business.

-Getting your business off and running takes capital and a solid plan of action.
+Getting your business off and running takes a little capital and a solid plan of action.
 Researching your potential market along with establishing the legalities can be a headache in and of itself.
-Once you have a start, seeking expert advice, joining a trade association, and networking with your local chamber of commerce can be helpful launching steps.
+Once you make a start, seeking expert advice, joining a trade association, and networking with your local chamber of commerce can be helpful launching steps.

 In order to increase your potential success rate, you might consider some alternative options to starting a business from scratch.
 Franchises, Direct Sales, or purchasing an already existing business are viable options with a little less risk, or at least a different risk, involved.